lolocastracker/Lolo/readme.txt

      This is passed to the docker image for nginx

-     nginx is basically for routing request to a webserver, it's a lot more then that but that will be how we can use it for the project. listen on a port when the user enters the external output of the port then it will take action
+     nginx is basically for routing request to a webserver, it's a lot more then that but that will be how we can use it for the project. listen on ? when the user enters this port then take action

+     the location are modifiers base on combabination of port and route then nginx will take action

+     I have /api/ go to express
+     * I believe any route that begins with api so /api/test/test would work the base url goes to react

+     Theoritically we could all have are own react servers, and db server but the thing would be making sure the routes are different

+     try localhost:3000
+     localhost:3000/api/test/
+     localhost:3000/api/test/test

+     Actually implementation would be much faster